Tabs of the United States Army: Pershing

-The Pershing Tab was worn as part of the SSI for units supporting the Pershing missile system.
+The Pershing tab was worn as part of the SSI for units supporting the Pershing missile system.
 From 1970 to 1971 the 56th Artillery Brigade wore the SSI of the Seventh Army with the Pershing tab.
 In 1971 the 56th FA received their own SSI that included the Pershing tab, which continued through redesignation as the 56th Field Artillery Command in 1986.
 The 3rd Battalion, 9th Field Artillery Regiment wore the Pershing tab with the SSI of III Corps from 1971 to 1981, then with that of the 214th Field Artillery Brigade when it had a SSI created in 1981.
 The Pershing tab was discontinued with the deactivation of units following the elimination of the Pershing missile system in 1991.

-Company–Level Ranger Scrolls
+Company–Level ranger scrolls

 Prior to the consolidation of the 75th Ranger Regiment into its own unit, the U.S. Army had ranger companies assigned to various infantry divisions and above.
-These ranger companies wore black berets with unique organizational beret flashes and the 75th Ranger Regiment Distinctive Unit Insignia.
-Also these companies wore a unique back scroll with red outline and white lettering above their unit's SSI known as a "ranger scroll."
-These "ranger scrolls" look similar to today's SSIs worn by the 75th Ranger Regiment and its battalions but incorporated the words "AIRBORNE" and "RANGER" stacked in the center flanked by their company designation on the left and their infantry unit designation on the right.
+These ranger companies wore black berets with either unique organizational beret flashes or the 75th Ranger Regiment's Beret Flash and Distinctive Unit Insignia.
+Also, these companies wore a unique black scroll with red piping and white alpha/numeric characters, known as a "ranger scroll."
+These "ranger scrolls" look similar to today's SSIs worn by the 75th Ranger Regiment and its battalions but incorporated the words "RANGER" and "AIRBORNE" stacked in the center flanked by their company designation on the left and their infantry unit designation on the right.
 In 1985, these ranger companies were redesignated as long-range surveillance companies and in doing so were no longer ranger units but specialized airborne–qualified intelligence units, thus swapping their ranger scroll and black beret for an airborne tab and maroon beret.

+Infantry scout dog scrolls

+During the Cold War, U.S. Army units that were focused on employing dogs to support various infantry activities, such as patrolling, explosive detection, and more, wore a scroll above their SSI identifying their unit, usually at the platoon level, as a infantry scout dog unit.
+Although these scout dog scrolls were similar in layout to ranger scrolls, each unit's scroll was different in there design.

 Air Assault

 In 1963, the 11th Air Assault Division (Test) was established—formed from reactivated elements of the 11th Airborne Division—to explore the theory and practicality of helicopter assault tactics, and was inactivated two years later when testing was completed and the 1st Cavalry Division (Airmobile) was formed.
-Although this test unit wore the SSI of the 11th Airborne Division, they replaced their Airborne Tab with a unique Air Assault Tab in February 1963, believed to be the first and last approved Air Assault Tab in the U.S. Army.
+Although this test unit wore the SSI of the 11th Airborne Division, they replaced their Airborne tab with a unique Air Assault tab in February 1963, believed to be the first and last approved Air Assault tab in the U.S. Army.